Do More Goals

 Beeminder needs to know how much you did that day toward your goal.
 Behind the scenes, it adds up all your datapoints to show you how much you've done since starting the goal.

-Let's say I have a goal to read more books, and I commit to 100 pages per week.
+Let's say I have a goal to read more books, and I commit to 100 pages per week (100/7 per day).
 I read 20 pages today, I submit a 20 to my graph.
 Tomorrow, when I read 30 pages, I'll submit 30 to my graph.
 The next day, I only read 5, so I submit a 5.
 And so on.

-After those three points have been submitted, the graph will look like this:
+As the points are submitted, the graph will change something like this:

-I'm above my road — doing better than my goal rate!
+I'm above my bright red line — doing better than my goal rate!
 Cool.
-And Beeminder's keeping a running total of all my progress for me, so I know I've read 55 total pages since starting my goal.
+And Beeminder's keeping a running total of all my progress for me which I can view in the "Statistics" tab, so I know I've read 55 total pages since starting my goal.

 I'm going on vacation and won't be working on my Do More goal.
 How can I pause it temporarily?

 This is super easy to do on a Do More!
 Using the Take a Break feature in the Stop/Pause tab below the graph, first pick the dates that you'll be away, then set the break rate to 0.
-This will make your road flat during that time, so you don't have to make any progress until it starts sloping up again.
+This will make your bright red line flat during that time, so you don't have to make any progress until it starts sloping up again.

 Sample Do More goal creation